ampproject/amphtml/builtins/amp-ad.md

 The `content` attribute of the meta tag is the absolute URL to your copy of the remote.html file on your web server.
 This URL must use a "https" schema.
 It is not allowed to reside on the same origin as your AMP files.
 E.g. if you host AMP files on "www.example.com", this URL must not be on "www.example.com" but e.g. "something-else.example.com" is OK.
 See the doc ["Iframe origin policy"](../spec/amp-iframe-origin-policy.md) for further details on allowed origins for iframes.

+### Security

-Make sure to validate incoming data before passing it on to the `draw3p` function, to make sure your iframe only does things it expects to do.
+Validate incoming data before passing it on to the `draw3p` function, to make sure your iframe only does things it expects to do.
+This is true, in particular, for ad networks that allow custom JavaScript injection.

+Iframes should also enforce that they are only iframed into origins that they expect to be iframed into.
+The origins would be:

+- your own origins
+- https://cdn.ampproject.org for the AMP cache

+In the case of the AMP cache you also need to check that the "source origin" (origin of the document served by cdn.ampproject.org) is one of your origins.

+Enforcing origins can be done using the (allow-from)[https://developer.mozilla.org/en-US/docs/Web/HTTP/X-Frame-Options] directive, but this is not supported in all browsers.
+In Chrome and Safari you can, however, check `location.ancestorOrigins` for the expected origin.

 ### Enhance incoming ad configuration